• Skip to primary navigation

 Read more about handling money in Costa Rica.

 Tip for exchanging currency: supermarkets accept USD and if you pay in USD, they will give you your change back in Costa Rican colones.
 Easy way to exchange money without having to go to the bank.
+Just make sure to calculate the exchange rate.
 The supermarket should have a sign of the exchange rate for the day near the front or by the cashier.

 7. You can still visit Costa Rica in rainy season and have a great time!

-Summer or dry season in Costa Rica has the best weather.
-Thanks to the sunny days, it is also our high tourism season because everyone wants to escape the winter up north and soak in the sun.
-From January to April, it’s hot, sunny, dry and beautiful.
-On the other hand, rainy season is equally as wonderful but many people are scared to visit Costa Rica during this time because they want to avoid the rain.
-However, it’s really not that bad!
+Dry season in Costa Rica has the best weather.
+Thanks to the sunny days, it is also our high tourism season because everyone wants to escape the winter up north.

 Here are some other things to know about why it’s actually awesome to visit Costa Rica in rainy season.

-1. Rainy season is also Costa Rica’s low season.
-This means less tourists!
+- Rainy season is also Costa Rica’s low season.
+This means less tourists, particularly in the months of May, September and October.

-2. Prices for hotels and tours go down quite a bit.
-It’s the best time to travel cheap in Costa Rica.
+- Prices for hotels and tours go down and businesses throw lots of promos in October.
+It’s the best time to travel on a budget in Costa Rica.

-4. Rainy season is the best time to see certain wildlife like whales and turtles.
+- Rainy season is the best time to see certain wildlife like humpback whales and turtles.

-If you’re not sure, here are 6 more reasons why you should visit Costa Rica in rainy season.
-In my experience, I love rainy season in Costa Rica.
+To read more about visiting Costa Rica in rainy season, click the link.
+Personally, we love rainy season in Costa Rica.
 Less crowds, not as hot, more wildlife and it’s cheaper!

 8. Sloths aren’t everywhere (sorry)